-The TCL 6 Series (R617/R615) is a very good 4k TV for a wide range of usages.
+The TCL 6 Series 2018 is a very good 4k TV for a wide range of usages.
 It has good dark scene performance due to the full-array local dimming and high native contrast so blacks appear deep even in a dark room.
-It is also great for HDR, as it has a great brightness.
+It's also great for HDR, as it has great brightness.
 Although it can produce a wider color gamut than Rec.
 709, it isn't as wide as other great HDR TVs.
-It also has an excellent low input lag for gamers, and unlike last year's TCL P607 it can flicker the backlight to clear up fast motion and interpolate low frame rate content.
+It also has an excellent low input lag for gamers, and unlike the 2017 TCL P607 it can flicker the backlight to clear up fast motion and interpolate low frame rate content.

 Very good TV for mixed usage.
-It is a versatile TV that is good for pretty much everything.
-There are some gray uniformity issues, which makes it a less good choice for sports due to the dirty screen effect, and the image degrades rapidly when viewed at an angle which is bad for those with wide seating.See our Mixed Usage recommendations
+The R617 is a versatile TV that's good for pretty much everything.
+There are some gray uniformity issues, which makes it a less good choice for sports due to the dirty screen effect, and the image degrades rapidly when viewed at an angle, which is bad for those with wide seating.See our Mixed Usage recommendations

 Great TV for watching movies in a dark room.
 The TCL 6 Series has an excellent native contrast ratio, and the local dimming feature is decent for dimming darker areas of the screen.
 There may be some issues with uniformity, depending on your specific panel.See our Movies recommendations

 Good TV for watching TV in a brightly lit room.
-The TV is able to get very bright and can overcome most glare, but the reflection handling is not as good as high-end TVs so some direct glare might be bothersome.
+The R617 is able to get very bright and can overcome most glare, but the reflection handling isn't as good as high-end TVs, so some direct glare might be bothersome.
 The picture quality also degrades rapidly when viewed at an angle, which is bad for those with wide seating.See our TV Shows recommendations

 Good TV for use as a PC monitor.
-The TV supports chroma 4:4:4 when in PC mode, so text looks sharp and clear.
+The 6 Series 2018 supports chroma 4:4:4 when in PC mode, so text looks sharp and clear.
 It has low input lag and a good response time which keeps it responsive.
-The viewing angle is quite limited, so if sitting too close the edges of the screen might fade and lose detail.
-There are also many reports of uniformity issues, so use for web browsing might be a problem for some people.See our PC Monitor recommendations
+The viewing angle is quite limited, so if sitting too close, the edges of the screen might fade and lose detail.
+There are also many reports of uniformity issues, so using it for web browsing might be a problem for some people.See our PC Monitor recommendations

 Like most TCLs, the TCL 6 Series has a stand that is nearly the full width of the TV.
-You will need a very wide table to put it on.
-It is made of metal and feels strong and sturdy.
-This change in material is nice from the plastic feel of older TCL models.
+You'll need a very wide table to put it on.
+It's made of metal and feels strong and sturdy.
+This change in material is a nice departure from the plastic feel of older TCL models.